cheshirekow/oauthsub/oauthsub/doc/README.rst

                             Increase log level to include info/debug
       -c CONFIG_FILE, --config-file CONFIG_FILE
                             use a configuration file
+      -s {flask,gevent,twisted}, --server {flask,gevent,twisted}
+                            Which WGSI server to use
-      --rooturl ROOTURL     The root URL for browser redirects --allowed-domains [ALLOWED_DOMAINS [ALLOWED_DOMAINS ...]]
+      --rooturl ROOTURL     The root URL for browser redirects --flask-debug [FLASK_DEBUG]
-                            List of domains that we allow in the `hd` field of thegoogle response.
-Set this to your company gsuite domains.
-      --secrets SECRETS     The location of client_secrets.json
-      --flask-debug [FLASK_DEBUG]
                             Enable flask debugging for testing
-      --port PORT           The port to listen on --host HOST           The address to listening on --logdir LOGDIR       Directory where we store resource files --response-header RESPONSE_HEADER
+      --response-header RESPONSE_HEADER
                             If specified, the authenticated user's ``username``
                             will be passed as a response header with this key.
-      --flask-privkey FLASK_PRIVKEY
-                            Secret key used to sign cookies
+      --allowed-domains [ALLOWED_DOMAINS [ALLOWED_DOMAINS ...]]
+                            List of domains that we allow in the `hd` field of thegoogle response.
+Set this to your company gsuite domains.
+      --host HOST           The address to listening on --port PORT           The port to listen on --logdir LOGDIR       Directory where we store resource files --route-prefix ROUTE_PREFIX
+                            All flask routes (endpoints) are prefixed with this --session-key-prefix SESSION_KEY_PREFIX
+                            All session keys are prefixed with this --bypass-key BYPASS_KEY
+                            Secret string which can be used to bypass authorization if provided in an HTTP header `X-OAuthSub-Bypass`
+      --custom-template CUSTOM_TEMPLATE
+                            Path to custom jinja template
+      --enable-forbidden [ENABLE_FORBIDDEN]
+                            If true, enables the /forbidden endpoint, to which you can redirect 401 errors from your reverse proxy.
+This page is a simple message with active template but includes login links that will redirect back to the forbidden page after a successful auth.

 ``oauthsub`` is configurable through a configuration file in python (the file is ``exec``ed).
 Each configuration variable can also be specified on the